agaidus/agaidus.github.io/_posts/2016-6-29-SF Muni - Elevation Profiles.md

 ## Introduction

 I ride SF Muni almost every day and often think about the characteristics of different bus routes - when they are busiest, who rides them and for what purposes, what neighborhoods do they go through, etc. I was excited to see that the Metropolitan Transportation Commission releases GIS data of all transit routes in the Bay Area.
 There are tons of really interesting and important ways that this can be analyzed.
 In this post here I use the transit route data along with a datset of elevation contour lines to answer a ver simple question: What is the hilliest Muni line in the city? (spoiler alert: it's not a bus).
-I also use a few other publically available spatial datasets (streets and neighborhood boundaries) to create some interesting plots that help to visualize the bus routes and their elevation profiles.
+I also use a few other publically available spatial datasets (streets and neighborhood boundaries) to create some interesting plots of elevation profiles that help to visualize the bus routes.
 The following analysis is all done using open source spatial tools in Python.
-The IPython notebook with all the code I used for this analysis can be found [here](https://github.com/agaidus/SF_Muni_Elevation/blob/master/SF%20Muni%20-%20Elevation%20Profiles.ipynb).
+An IPython notebook with all my code can be found [here](https://github.com/agaidus/SF_Muni_Elevation/blob/master/SF%20Muni%20-%20Elevation%20Profiles.ipynb).

 ## Muni Data
 Bay Area transportation routes were downloaded from the MTC website from which Muni lines were selected out from the entire set of Bay Area transportation.
 After a little more clean-up I get the following dataframe which contains a ```shapely``` geometry object for each in-bound and out-bound Muni route in the city.
 The geometry objects are displayed in well-known text format, and are a just a way of mapping and analyzing vector geometry.